-Native American Sky Soldier Shares culture with school kids
+Native American Sky Soldier shares culture with school kids

+“This is a very traditional medicine bag.
+It was redone, but it originally belonged to my mother.
+There’s more that’s supposed to be inside it, but I’ve just placed a few items here to show you the kinds of things we consider medicine,” said Bowers.
+“This is sage.
+Sage is used for smudging—cleansing a home, your soul, and yourself.”

+The U.S. Army celebrates National Native American Heritage Month in November to honor the history, culture and contributions of Native Americans to the United States.
+Bowers’ visit to the elementary school provided a unique opportunity for the students to learn about and appreciate Native American culture.

-Through storytelling, hands-on demonstrations, and discussions about the significance of items like the medicine bag and medicine wheel, Staff Sgt.
-Gary Bowers was able to share not only the spiritual and cultural practices of his people, but also offer the students a deeper understanding of the values that shape his heritage on November 21, 2024 at Vicenza Elementary School.
+Through storytelling, hands-on demonstrations, and discussions about the significance of items like the medicine bag and medicine wheel, Bowers was able to share not only the spiritual and cultural practices of his people, but also offer the students a deeper understanding of the values that shape his heritage.
+By engaging with the children in such a meaningful way, Bowers helped foster respect for diversity and encouraged a sense of curiosity about cultures beyond their own.

 |Date Taken: